sunholo-data/sunholo-py/docs/docs/howto/embedding.md

 The folder of the embedding bucket determines the `VAC` the documents are sent to, so for instance all files that land within `edmonbrain/` are sent to the `edmonbrain` vector stores.

+### Adding documents via the UIs

+Several of the Multivac clients such as the chat bot, web app or CLI support uploading files directly to the vector store.
+Behind the scenes this is uploading the file to the embedding bucket for processing via the bucket pipeline above, or making a direct Pub/Sub call.

+Several VACs support special commands to help with this, such as `!saveurl` that will embed a URL after parsing, or `!savethread` to store the current conversation thread as a text file.

 ### Using locally via `sunholo embed`

 Since the services are available via API, `curl` can also be used to send files to the embedding pipeline, however for convenience its easier to use the `sunholo` cli installed via `pip install sunholo[cli]`.